deckerego/Macropad_4chord_MIDI/README.md

 ## Building

-There is no big build process since the Python files are distributed in .py form and are not compiled to Micropython.
-Just copy-and-paste.
+There is no build process since the Python files are distributed in .py form and are not compiled to Micropython.
+All files are packaged as-is.

 ### Packaging